Gordian Logo RSMeans Data from Gordian

 She supposes that, if BIM models could be connected to advanced analytical systems that calculate the cost of materials and assemblies or the time required to build them, greater efficiencies and consistency could be brought to the federal planning and design phase.
 Additionally, if those calculations could account for changes in building sites and conditions, then federal BIMs could be used to standardize the planning process for certain agencies that operate across the world.

 All of this, of course, would require better data integration through federal systems.
 Before the integration could begin, though, reliable and trusted sources of data would need to be identified.
-As Bryan mentioned, RSMeans data from Gordian – the construction industry’s gold standard for construction estimating cost data and a preferred vendor of federal agencies operating in North America – has proven to be such a source of material cost data and labor task times.
+As Bryan mentioned, RSMeans Data from Gordian – the construction industry’s gold standard for construction estimating cost data and a preferred vendor of federal agencies operating in North America – has proven to be such a source of material cost data and labor task times.
 Were the RSMeans database to be mapped to federal BIMs, agencies could theoretically visualize new facilities or alterations to existing ones while simultaneously estimating the cost of work.

 Big Data in the Federal Construction Work